Avoid Slips and Falls in Icy Winter Conditions

 Slips and trips increase significantly during the autumn and winter months.
 Darker mornings and evenings, as well as water, snow and ice are all contributing factors.

 Walk like a penguin?

 It might sound silly, but walking taking small steps with your feet turned out, like a penguin, could be one way of helping to stay upright when it is slippery.
-We found this little video below which gives a great demonstration of the technique!

 - Wear sturdy footwear, with a good grip - you can always change into other footwear when you have reached your destination